dortania/Getting-Started-With-ACPI/Universal/rhub.md

 ## Methods to make this SSDT

-For the RTC fix, there are 2 methods you can choose from:
+For the RHUB fix, there are 2 methods you can choose from:

 * [Prebuilt](/Universal/rhub-methods/prebuilt.md)
 * [Manual](/Universal/rhub-methods/manual.md)